sirius-ms/sirius/README.md

 --fingerid

 > If this option is set, SIRIUS will search for molecular structure
-> using CSI:FingerId after determining the molecular formula
+> using CSI:FingerID after determining the molecular formula

 --database, -d